malcolmchanna/BikeStore-Dashboard/README.md

-###### Don't forget to give a star to this project because it motivates me, and please follow me on [LinkedIn](https://www.linkedin.com/in/muzamil-channa-a2216a175/).
+#### Don't forget to give a star to this project because it motivates me, and please follow me on [LinkedIn](https://www.linkedin.com/in/muzamil-channa-a2216a175/).
 Also, please consider me for any internship or entry-level data analyst role.
 I need a job or internship even though it's free or paid.
 Thanks in Advance.

-Created & Presented by – Muzamil Channa @ Aspiring Data Analyst
+-Created & Presented by – Muzamil Channa @ Aspiring Data Analyst
-Date: 26/04/2024
+-Date: 26/04/2024
-Place: Pakistan, Karachi
+-Place: Pakistan, Karachi